minlanyu/cs145-site/README.md

 - For advanced topics of networking, please check out lecture notes and class slides.

 ## Coursework
-### FAS version
 - Class and biweekly section participation is mandatory.
+(Extension school: Classes and sections are can be attended by via live stream or on demand.)
-- Programming projects: 70%
+- Programming projects: 60%
   - You will build data center networks and network protocols on your laptop, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
-- Homework: 10%
+- Homework: 18%
-- Midterm exam: 15%
+- Midterm exam: 17%
-- In-class and Ed participation 5%
+- In-class and Ed participation 5% (Extension school: Ed participation and online questions in class)
 - Please refer to the first lecture slides for details.
-- All assignments will be due at 11:59pm ET on the deadline date.

-### Extension school version
-- Classes and sections are can be attended by via live stream or on demand.
-- Programming projects: 70%
-  - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
-- Homework: 10%
-- Midterm exam: 15%
-- Ed participation 5%
-- Note that the lecture slide version is for FAS class not extension school.
 - All assignments will be due at 11:59pm ET on the deadline date.

 ## Syllabus